Residence nil-rate band: the complete guide

 Combined maximum £500,000 £1,000,000

-If you are administering an estate that includes a family home, the RNRB could significantly reduce — or eliminate — the inheritance tax bill.
-This guide explains who qualifies, how the figures work, and how to claim it.
+If you are administering an estate that includes a family home, the RNRB could significantly reduce – or eliminate – the inheritance tax bill.
+This guide explains who qualifies, how the figures work, the phase-in history, downsizing rules, trust considerations, and how to claim.

 What is the residence nil-rate band?

 The residence nil-rate band is an additional tax-free threshold that sits on top of the standard nil-rate band.
-It was introduced on 6 April 2017 under sections 8D–8M of the Inheritance Tax Act 1984 (inserted by Finance (No. 2) Act 2015), specifically to reduce the inheritance tax burden on families passing the family home to the next generation.
+It was introduced on 6 April 2017 under sections 8D–8M of the Inheritance Tax Act 1984 (IHTA 1984), inserted by Finance (No. 2) Act 2015, specifically to reduce the inheritance tax burden on families passing the family home to the next generation.

 The standard nil-rate band of £325,000 applies to all estates regardless of what they contain or who inherits.
 The RNRB is specifically tied to a residential property passing to direct descendants.
 It does not replace the standard nil-rate band – an estate that qualifies for both has the two thresholds added together.